markus-zzz/zzzconsulting-website/_posts/2018-07-17-i2c-controller-part-1.markdown

 ---
 ## Introduction
-I2C is this two wire bus protocol that is very common in the embedded sphere and the reader is most likely already familiar with it.
+I2C is this two wire bus protocol that is very common in the embedded sphere and the reader is most likely already familiar with it so the introduction here will be brief.
 As the name suggests it is a protocol for communicating between ICs and the specification for the protocol can be found [here](http://cache.nxp.com/documents/user_manual/UM10204.pdf).
 The two wires consist of a clock (SCL) and a data (SDA), the master is responsible for initiating all transactions.
-Since it is a bit more complicated than just a shift-register there are special rules for when *SDA* transitions may occur with respect to *SCL* (i.e. not just data sampled at rising edge of clk end of story).
+Since it is a bit more complicated than just a shift-register there are special rules for when *SDA* transitions may occur with respect to *SCL* (i.e. not just data sampled at rising edge of clk end-of-story).
 For example:

 - A SDA 1 -> 0 transition when SCL is high signals a START condition
 - A SDA 0 -> 1 transition when SCL is high signals a STOP condition
 - SDA transitions when SCL is low are used for normal data signaling

-Of course there are a bit more details to it but you can read about these in the spec above.
+Of course there are more details to it but you can read all about those in the spec above.

 In this post we are going to outline the RTL (Verilog) implementation and simulation of a basic I2C controller that connects to a host as an AXI slave.
 In